Zilliqa/ZRC/zrcs/zrc-6.md

 1. Many of the largest NFT marketplaces have implemented incompatible royalty payment solutions.

-2. The marketplace builders had to handle inconsistent token URIs.
+2. The concatenated token URIs can be very efficient.

 3. Using callbacks to get data can complicate the logic easily.
 Unlike immutable parameters, mutable fields are available for remote state read.